norcalbiostat/AppliedStatistics_notes/docs/cluster.md

 * The centroid does not have to be part of the data set.
 Alternative methods such as k-medians or k-medoids restrict the centroids to be an actual record that is 'closest' to the calculated mean.
 * Number of clusters depends on the desired level of similarity.
 * Since different algorithms can produce different results, this is especially true across software programs.
 See PMA6 Table 16.4 as an example of comparing cluster analysis results on the chemical data set in SAS, R and Stata.
+* Sample size.
+You can cluster on datasets with thousands of records, but know that the dendogram leafs will not be readable.
+In these cases